shnhrrsn/marina-cli/README.markdown

 * `marina uninstall`: Uninstall the Marina toolchain

 ### --save
 When running `marina dock` pass the `--save` flag (ex: `marina dock --save`) to persist your settings.
-This will enable Marina to save the domain/source host settings to a `.marina.json`.
-The `dock`, `undock` and `share` commands will all read `.marina.json` from the current working directory if it exists, allow you to quickly run those commands without needing to specify a domain.
+This will enable Marina to save the domain/source host settings to a `.marina.json` file in the current directory.

+The `dock`, `undock` and `share` commands will read from `.marina.json` if it exists, allowing you to quickly run those commands without needing to specify a domain.